Zbeyer/zbeyer-2023/public/docs/resume.md

 Startup brought me onboard to build k-12 experiences.
 Designed and developed with common-core requirements.
 Wore many hats from design through development and deployment.

-Built out core game logic for scoring in Mathtopia Suite as well as level and pacing tools.
-Designed effects and art, and sequel game modules, like Fractions.
+Built out core game logic for scoring in **Mathtopia** suite as well as level and pacing tools.
+Designed effects, sound, art, and sequel game modules, like Fractions.